SarahAlhugail/SDA_Final_Project/README.md

 [4- RandomForestClassifier](https://www.datacamp.com/community/tutorials/random-forests-classifier-python)

->A Random Forest classifier uses a number of decision trees, in order to improve the classification rate,  In a classification problem, each tree votes and the most popular class is chosen as the final result.
+>A Random Forest classifier uses a number of decision trees, in order to improve the classification rate,  In a classification problem, each tree votes, and the most popular class is chosen as the final result.
 In the case of regression, the average of all the tree outputs is considered as the final result.
 It is simpler and more powerful compared to the other non-linear classification algorithms.

 >>>![image](http://res.cloudinary.com/dyd911kmh/image/upload/f_auto,q_auto:best/v1526467744/voting_dnjweq.jpg)